xtexChooser/central/README.md

+# Mizar

+Mizar is a fork of [Geph5](https://github.com/geph-official/geph5), to provide some extra features.

 # Geph5

 Geph5 is a major rewrite with a few big architectural differences from Geph4 that largely serve the goal of **simplifying and massively cleaning up the design**: